Besides once boasting the title of the prettiest village in Flanders, Oud-Rekem is a place to where you can step back in time.

 Eating and sleeping in Oud-Rekem

 During or after your exploration of the village, there are plenty of places to eat.
 Top of the range is Restaurant Poortgebouw, Groenplaats 1.
-The authentic café In de Oude God alongside the Ucoverpoort village gate is a cosy place, with its quaint and secluded terrace overlooking the village stream, although its popularity means that you should be prepared to wait for your lunch.
+The authentic café In de Oude God alongside the Ucoverpoort village gate is a cosy place, with its quaint terrace overlooking the village stream; its popularity means that you may wait for your lunch.
 But that gives you plenty of time to admire the antique furniture and accessories inside the building, which is one of the village’s oldest, dating back to 1630.
-For a quicker turnaround of equally excellent food, Restaurant Onder de Linden is recommended, and particularly their bacon, mushroom and fried onion sandwich.
+For a quicker turnaround of equally excellent food, Restaurant Onder de Linden is a great choice.

 To extend your stay in Oud-Rekem, one option is the bed and breakfast Boven de Galerie, located in Herenstraat 21, which offers breakfast on the terrace with eggs from the chickens in their garden.